Stress management techniques: 15 easy ways how to relieve stress starting now

 Stress causes many key vitamins and minerals such as vitamin B's, magnesium and zinc to become depleted.
-A good stress relief supplement can boost the essential vitamins and minerals that are required to keep your body functioning normally and help your body fight stress.
+A good stress and anxiety supplement can boost the essential vitamins and minerals that are required to keep your body functioning normally and help your body fight stress.

 Make sure you get plenty of foods that are high in nutrients such as fruits and vegetables, nuts, seeds, cereals and wholegrains.
 High nutrient foods help keep your blood sugar levels stable and your metabolism functioning smoothly.

 During stressful times many of us resort to comfort foods such as pizza, ice cream and beer.
 Ironically these foods are high in fats and sugars which are generally bad for us.
 Sugar is high in calories, which increases the risk of obesity and associated chronic diseases such as diabetes.
 The blood sugar swings and inflammation it causes are also linked to depression.

 Avoid foods high in fats and processed foods as these are also linked to depression and other stress related illnesses.
 Processed foods contain high-levels of hydrogenated or oxidised fats which can restrict production of fats essential for protecting your cell membranes and nerves.

 Finally, avoid caffeinated drinks as they act as stimulants and release more stress response hormones such as cortisol.
 Also avoid nicotine and alcohol.

 If you are unable to eat a nutrient rich diet on a daily basis, here are some things to look for in stress relief supplements.